Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Introduction

-The trained network performs both background segmentation and feature prediction on the point cloud.
-This allows the network to learn the correct object segmentation when the correct features are difficult to resolve.
-For example, determining a sphere's feature points is an impossible task, while learning the segmentation is much more simple.
-To handle symmetry cases, the method allows for multiple feature votes at a single point.
+The trained network performs both background segmentation and keypoint voting on the point cloud.
+This allows the network to learn the correct object segmentation when the correct keypoint is difficult to resolve.
+For example, determining the correct keypoint votes for a sphere is an impossible task, while learning the segmentation is much more simple.
+To handle symmetry, the method allows for multiple keypoint votes at a single point.
 This framework allows us to test the method on three different benchmarking datasets with 55 different objects without changing any settings.
 Additionally, the method is able to predict whether the object is present inside the point cloud.
 This makes the method able to work with or without a candidate detector method.
-In this article, Mask R-CNN is used to propose candidates, to speed up computation.
+In this article, Mask R-CNN \cite{he2017mask} is used to propose candidates, to speed up computation.

-This method achieves state-of-the-art performance on the Linemod \cite{hinterstoisser2012model} dataset, even outperforming methods trained on real data.
-On the Occlusion dataset \cite{brachmann2014learning} the method shows performance comparable with methods trained on real data.
-Additionally, on the four single instance datasets of the BOP dataset \cite{hodan2020bop}, the method outperforms all other methods trained on synthetic data.
+Our method achieves state-of-the-art performance on the Linemod (LM) \cite{hinterstoisser2012model} dataset for methods trained with synthetic data, and outperforms most methods trained on real data.
+On the Occlusion (LMO) dataset \cite{brachmann2014learning} the method shows performance comparable with methods trained on real data.
+Additionally, on the four single instance datasets of the BOP dataset \cite{hodan2020bop}, our method outperforms all other methods trained on the same synthetic data.

 The paper is structured as follows: We first review related papers in Sec.~\ref{related}.
 In Sec.~\ref{method}, our developed method is explained.
-In Sec.~\ref{evalution}, experiments to verify the method are explained, and results are presented.
+In Sec.~\ref{evalution}, experiments to verify the method, and results are presented.
 Finally, in Sec.~\ref{conclusion}, a conclusion is given to this paper, and further work is discussed.